peacock4o/Notes/bayesian_statistics.md

 				- Choose your priors *softly*.
 Weight generally goes up with height, when W=0 H=0, etc.
 			- Think about our statistical model.
 Wi ~ Normal(mu sub i, sigma), where mu sub i = alpha + beta * H
 				- Choose a prior for alpha, beta, and sigma.
 These are the unobserved values that we're making a distribution for.
 			- Priors matter a lot in complex models.
-For simple models that can correct themselves weasily, not as much.
+For simple models that can correct themselves easily, not as much.

 ## **04 - CATEGORIES AND CURVES**